 - The commercialisation process

 What is commercialisation?

 Commercialisation is the process of introducing a new product or service into the market.
 It means making a concept or idea into a real business opportunity.

 For example, a person has a new business idea for a new tool to help tradies.
-To go through the commercialisation process he/she needs to undergo a process of market research and consultation, development, prototyping, drawing up business, marketing and distribution plans, and protect his/her intellectual property before it becomes commercially available in the mass market for sale.
+To go through the commercialisation process he/she needs to undergo a process of market research and consultation, development, prototyping, drawing up business, marketing and distribution plans, and protecting his/her intellectual property before it becomes commercially available for sale in the mass market.